-*Elm trees are wind pollinated and flower in late winter when bee activity is low FACT.
+*Elm trees are mostly wind pollinated and flower in late winter and spring, bee activity is lower in cool areas but higher in warmer areas FACT.

 *The maximum butt drenching rate in Apples is 612.5 milligrams of active ingredient per tree, this can only be applied once every Two Years, FACT.

 *Maximum WHP are set by the APVMA to ensure human health, our exports and the environment are not compromised.
 FACT.

 *Meat & Livestock Australia require farmers to sign a declaration prior to selling livestock on all pesticides used in areas grazed.
 FACT

 *If residues are detected that exceed the Maximum Residue Limit (MRL) penalties are incurred FACT.